jakobnygren/healthScroll/content/books/book-i-the-hydra-the-geometry-of-collapse.md

 Alternative view:
 Some see this morphing as an external force, an entity, or an attached influence.
-In this scroll, it is described as **emergent behavior of a stressed terrain** — but the experience can feel just as uncanny.
+In this book, it is described as **emergent behavior of a stressed terrain** — but the experience can feel just as uncanny.

 ---